krithika117/OnlineOrganizationManagementSystem/README.md

 ### Private note taking:
 Users can take private notes based on priority.

+### Mail Enabling:
+Mail will be sent in the event Team Creation, Project Archival and Meeting scheduling.

 ## Requirements
 To run this application, you will need: